Colorado vs Utah Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Colorado vs. Utah Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each team.
+AI algorithm Remi is pouring through mountains of datapoints on each line.
 In fact, anytime the Buffaloes and Utes play there’s always several intriguing angles to key in on.
-Not to mention games played at Rice-Eccles Stadium in Oct seemingly never follow normal, predictable patterns.
+Not to mention games played at Rice-Eccles Stadium in Oct almost always follow normal, predictable patterns.

 Colorado vs. Utah Prediction (AI)